shorthills-ai/mlflow/docs/source/what-is-mlflow.rst

 Who uses MLflow?
 ----------------

 MLflow is used by data scientists and by MLOps professionals.
-Data scientists use MLflow to track experiments, structure code, package models, and to review and select models for deployment.
-MLOps professionals use MLflow to securely deploy models to production and to monitor deployments for performance and accuracy.
+Data scientists use MLflow to track experiments, structure code, package models, and review and select models for deployment.
+MLOps professionals use MLflow to deploy models to production securely and to monitor deployments for performance and accuracy.

 MLflow use cases
 ----------------

 MLflow is used for a variety of machine learning use cases.
 Here are some examples:

 - A team of data scientists uses MLflow Tracking to record parameters and metrics from their experiments on a single problem domain.
-They use the MLflow UI to compare results and guide their exploration of the solution space.
+They use the MLflow UI to compare results and guide their solution space exploration.
 They store the outputs of their runs as MLflow models.

 - An MLOps engineer uses the MLflow UI to compare the performance of different models and selects the best one for deployment.
 They register the model in the MLflow Registry to track this specific version's performance in production.